-Faezeh Riahia, Ali Salehzadeh Yazdib, Shiva Akbari Birgania*
+Faezeh Riahia, Ali Salehzadeh Yazdib, Shiva Akbari Birgania,*

 Abstract Apoptosis and differentiation are critical cellular processes that share common molecular features, including, cytochrome c release and caspase activation.
 Despite these shared characteristics, the factors determining whether a cell undergoes apoptosis or differentiation remain poorly understood.
 Herein, we sought to identify the key genes regulating cell fate decisions between these two processes.
 We first curated gene sets related to apoptosis and differentiation from the GSEA database, narrowing our focus to genes with high frequencies.
 This led to the creation of refined gene sets that were analyzed using Enrichr.
 To validate these gene sets, we utilized 80 microarray samples from the GEO database and performed enrichment analysis.
 Remarkably, over 70% correlation was observed between our refined gene sets and hallmark gene sets.
 Further analysis revealed 16 common genes between the apoptosis and differentiation networks, with p53 exhibiting the highest betweenness centrality.
 The protein-protein interaction (PPI) networks were constructed using Cytoscape and merged.
 Network analysis identified p53 as the most critical node in the final PPI network.
 To explore the functional role of p53, we analyzed its activity during differentiation using ISMARA and GEO datasets.
 We observed transient p53 activity during the differentiation of mesenchymal stem cells, consistent with reports that p53 dynamic regulates cell fate.
 Our findings highlight the pivotal role of p53 in balancing apoptosis and differentiation, providing insights into its function as a critical determinant of cell fate.

-Keywords: Apoptosis; Differentiation; Cell fate; Cell signaling; p53
+Keywords: Apoptosis, Differentiation, Cell fate, Cell signaling, p53

-*Corresponding author email address: sh.akbari@iasbs.ac.ir
+*E-mail address: sh.akbari@iasbs.ac.ir

 aDepartment of Biological Sciences, Institute for Advanced Studies in Basic Sciences, Zanjan, Iran